-The CEO, in consultation with the Board and senior Management, is responsible for developing the Corporation's overall strategic plan.
-On the basis of the strategic plan, the CEO develops an annual business plan and sets out corporate strategies and objectives, which are reviewed and approved by the Board.
-These objectives include both general corporate and financial objectives and form the basis of assessing the CEO's performance for the purpose of determining his annual incentive award.
+The CEO, in consultation with the Board and senior Management, is responsible for developing the Corporation's overall strategic goals.
+The CEO then develops an annual business plan and sets out corporate strategies and objectives consistent with these goals, which are reviewed and approved by the Board.
+These objectives include both general corporate and financial objectives and form the basis for assessing the CEO's performance for the purpose of determining his annual incentive award.

 The CEO meets with the NEOs and other senior executives to discuss the specific objectives that have been set.
-The senior executives, in consultation with the CEO, set individual performance objectives, which are linked to the strategic plan, annual business plan and corporate goals.
-The CEO advises the Compensation Committee regarding senior executives' objectives and discusses the alignment of the objectives with the corporate business strategy.
+The senior executives, in consultation with the CEO, set individual performance objectives, which are linked to the strategic goals and annual business plan and corporate objectives.
+The CEO advises the Committee regarding senior executives' objectives and discusses the alignment of these objectives with our corporate strategy.